 Stephanie A. Sanders, Ph.D., is Associate Director of The Kinsey Institute for Research in Sex, Gender, and Reproduction, Professor of Gender Studies at Indiana University, Bloomington.
 A biopsychologist by training, she has conducted research on sexual behavior patterns related to risk for sexually transmitted infections; condom use errors and problems; sexual orientation and sexual behavior; sexual arousal in women; sex/gender differences in behavior; sex hormones and behavior; the effects of prenatal exposures to drugs and hormones on behavioral, cognitive and social development; and women’s menstrual cycling.
 She has experience writing and conducting grants funded by NICHD, NIDA, NIMH, and private funding agencies.
 She is a PI for NIH award, Barriers to Correct Condom Use (R21 HD060447-01), which aims to advance understanding of, among other factors, the role of cognitive and affective processes and condom application skills in explaining problems with condom use, particularly condom-associated erection problems (CAEP), in young, heterosexual adult men.

-Greg Carter, MSN RN CNS, is currently a first year Ph.D. student of Clinical Nursing Science through the School of Nursing at Indiana University.
-His focus of research is how stigma impacts sexually transmitted infection screening in the gay college aged male population.
-He has worked in the post anesthesia care unit at IU Health Bloomington Hospital for the past six years, and is currently a part time faculty member in the Indiana University School of Nursing.
-Mr. Carter’s current research interest include sexual risk taking among college aged gay males, the impact of perceived/received stigma on sexually transmitted infection screening, and barriers to health care access among gay males.
-He is a member of the Gay and Lesbian Medical Association and the National Association of Clinical Nurse Specialists.
+Greg Carter, MSN RN CNS, is currently a third year Ph.D. student of Health Behavior through the School of Public Health at Indiana University Bloomington.
+His research focus is the social construction of sex and sexual health among men who have sex with other men.
+His previous clinical focus includes both the post anesthesia care unit and critical care units at Indiana University Health.
+Greg is currently a Clinical Assistant Professor in the Indiana University School of Nursing.
+Mr. Carter’s current research interest include sexual risk taking among college aged males, the impact of stigma on sexually transmitted infection screening, and men who experience sexual violence at sexual debut.
+His member affiliations include the Gay and Lesbian Medical Association, the National Association of Clinical Nurse Specialists, the American Public Health Association, and the Indiana Rural Health Association.

 Michael R. Covone, MSW, MPH